 The Pocket Rockets are tiny, cheap, colour, glossy decodable booklets for young beginners and strugglers, and my latest favourite thing.
 I buy little photo albums from the $2 shop and put a set of Pocket Rockets in each one, and lend them to clients as a small, lightweight, decodable library they can use to practise sounding out words in cute little stories.

 The Pocket Rockets follow the Letters and Sounds sequence and are available direct from the author or from Smartkids (click here and here).
-The first set are also available as an Android app.
 I interviewed their author, the delightful Berys Dixon, for my blog post “One Teacher’s Early Literacy Epiphany“.

 I encourage anyone working with literacy beginners and strugglers to consider using the Pocket Rockets.
 Here’s a four-and-a-half minute show-and-tell video about them, so you can eyeball them for yourself.
 As of December 2016 you don’t have to buy them in class sets, you can get the parent/teacher pack with one of each booklet plus a parent/teacher guide.
 Great value.